 If the device doesn't meet Conditional Access settings, the user is presented with one of the following messages when they sign in:

-- If the device isn't enrolled with Intune, or isn't registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app, enroll the device, and activate email.
+- If the device isn't enrolled with Intune, or isn't registered in Azure Active Directory, a message displays with instructions about how to install the Company Portal app, enroll the device, and activate email.
 This process also associates the device's Exchange ActiveSync ID with the device record in Azure Active Directory.

 Support for mobile devices

 - Native email app on iOS.